 It is important to use this medication exactly as prescribed by your doctor.
-If you miss a dose of scheduled medication, use it as soon as you remember it.
-If it is almost time for your next dose, skip the missed dose and carry on with your regular schedule.
+If you miss a dose of scheduled medication, skip the missed dose and carry on with your regular schedule.
 Do not double a dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Your doctor or pharmacist should instruct you on proper use of the medication.
 Also refer to the information pamphlet provided with the medication.
 Always shake the unit well before using.
 If you have been instructed to use 2 inhalations per dose, wait one minute between inhalations.

 Store the aerosol canister at room temperature and do not place in hot water or near radiators, stoves, or other sources of heat.
 Protect it from light and moisture and keep it out of the reach of children.